AnotherCodeArtist/CEPWare/README.md

 Our application uses five temperature sensors which simulate five different rooms.
 These sensors are simulated and appropriate entities are created in [Orion](https://fiware-orion.readthedocs.io/en/1.6.0/user/append_and_delete/index.html) and [Cygnus](https://fiware-cygnus.readthedocs.io/en/latest/cygnus-ngsi/installation_and_administration_guide/name_mappings/index.html) (which are then mapped to Orion entities).

+Notifications from Apache Flink are sent to your smartphone via telegram.

 To see the according requests for subscriptions and setup of Orion and Cygnus Entities go to /Setup/Postman and open the according requests with Postman.

 # Requirements: